grpc/proposal/A33-Fault-Injection.md

 Both `http_status` and `grpc_status` are available in xDS v3 API.
 Mapping between HTTP status code and gRPC status code is well defined (see [doc](https://github.com/grpc/grpc/blob/master/doc/http-grpc-status-mapping.md)), but using HTTP status code means users are limited to inject only 7 out of 16 gRPC status codes (including `OK`).
 The underlying schema for abort looks like [FaultAbort](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/fault/v3/fault.proto#extensions-filters-http-fault-v3-faultabort).

 gRPC should accept fault injection settings with either HTTP status code or gRPC status code. **The ConfigSelector should translate the HTTP status code into gRPC status code** before sending the config to the fault injection enforcer.

+### 200/OK Error Injection

+In order for gRPC to provide behavior consistent with Envoy, there are two counter-intuitive edge cases that are worth calling out explicitly.

+If the filter config sets `http_status` to 200, gRPC will abort with gRPC status `UNKNOWN`.
+This is consistent with what gRPC would do if it received an HTTP 200 status with no `grpc-status` header, because this is the normal mapping for the HTTP 200 status in the [HTTP-gRPC status mapping](https://github.com/grpc/grpc/blob/master/doc/http-grpc-status-mapping.md) mentioned above.

+If the filter config sets `grpc_status` to `OK`, gRPC will react as if it has immediately received trailing metadata from the server with the status `OK`.
+Note that in this case, the exact behavior seen by the application depends on the type of the RPC and implementation of gRPC.
+For unary and client-streaming RPCs, the client may return a non-OK status to the application, because it was expecting to receive exactly one message from the server, which never arrived.
+For server-streaming and bidi-streaming RPCs, the client may return status `OK` to the application without returning any messages from the server.

 ### Evaluate Possibility Fraction